AlinaGoaga/CV/README.md

 Intense 16-week software development bootcamp, focusing on teaching best coding practices.

-- Focused on OO design in Ruby and JavaScript using Sinatra, Rails and React as frameworks.
+- Focused on OO design in Ruby and JavaScript using Sinatra, Rails and React.
 - TDD approach to building software across RSpec, Capybara and Jasmine.
 - Building apps using REST principles
 - Team engineering projects following Agile practices.